JuiceAndTheJoe/mtrl-search/README.md

 # mtrl-search

-A Python-based material indexing and search system that extracts text from PDF files, stores structured data in a SQL database, and provides a Flask-powered web interface for searching and viewing documents.
+A Python-based material indexing and search system that extracts text and structured article data from PDF files, stores information in a SQL database, and provides a Flask-powered web interface for searching and viewing documents and articles.

 ## Features

 - **PDF Text Extraction**: Automatically extracts text and metadata from PDF files
+- **Article Extraction**: Extracts structured article data (FBET/FBEN codes, descriptions, links) from chapter 9
-- **SQLite Database**: Stores document information using SQLAlchemy ORM
+- **SQLite Database**: Stores document and article information using SQLAlchemy ORM
-- **Full-Text Search**: Search through document titles, authors, filenames, and content
+- **Full-Text Search**: Search through document titles, authors, filenames, content, and articles
 - **Web Interface**: Clean, responsive Bootstrap-based UI for searching and browsing
-- **Document Details**: View detailed information about each indexed PDF
+- **Document Details**: View detailed information about each indexed PDF and its articles

 ## Project Structure